openhab/org.openhab.binding.zwave/doc/qubino/zmnhia_0_0.md

 ### Parameter 44: Hysteresis Off

 Hysteresis Off
-This parameter defines temperature min difference between real measured temperature and set-point temperature to turn device off.
-Parameter can be set from 0 to 255 where 0 to 127 means from 0.0 °C to 12.7 °C and from 128 to 255 means from - 0.1 °C to -12.7 °C.
+<p&gtThis parameter defines temperature min difference between real measured temperature and set-point temperature to turn device off.
+Parameter can be set from 0 to 255 where 0 to 127 means from 0.0 °C to 12.7 °C and from 128 to 255 means from - 0.1 °C to -12.7 °C.</p&gt <p&gtAvailable configuration parameters</p&gt <p&gtdefault value 5 (+0.5 °C)</p&gt

-Available configuration parameters

-default value 5 (+0.5 °C)
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```5```.